 Statistical excellence in early career writing

-Are you an early-career statistician with the ability to write data-driven stories in an entertaining and thought-provoking way?
-If so, we invite you to enter the 2018 Statistical Excellence Award for Early-Career Writing.
-The competition is jointly organised by Significance and the Young Statisticians Section of the Royal Statistical Society (RSS) and forms part of the RSS Statistical Excellence Awards programme.
+Our early career writing award is for early-career statisticians with the ability to write data-driven stories in an entertaining and thought-provoking way.
+It is jointly organised by Significance and the Young Statisticians Section of the Royal Statistical Society (RSS) and forms part of the RSS Statistical Excellence Awards programme.

 The competition is open to: